• Skip to primary navigation

 Jump to Recipe Print Recipe

 My father-in-law loves mangoes.
-He can, and often does, talk about them for hours. 😊 I've been wanting to change up my breakfast routine lately, so I created an overnight oats recipe loaded with fresh mango.
+He can, and often does, talk about them for hours. 😊 I've been wanting to change up my breakfast routine lately, so I created a plant-based overnight oats recipe loaded with fresh mango.

 Jump to:

-• Easy - Can be prepared in 5 minutes, and then all you have to do is place it in the refrigerator for a few hours (or overnight).
+• Quick & easy - Can be prepared in 5 minutes, and then all you have to do is place it in the refrigerator for a few hours (or overnight).

-• Creamy and Decadent - These oats are creamy, slightly sweet, decadent, and a nutritious breakfast.
+• Creamy and decadent - These dairy free overnight oats are creamy, slightly sweet, decadent, and a nutritious breakfast.
 The oats absorb the almond milk and the flax seeds act as a thickener while providing additional fiber.
 Cinnamon and nutmeg add subtle warm spiciness and complement the sweet mango.

-• Healthy Breakfast - Dairy-free/vegan breakfast option that's packed with plant-based protein, fiber, whole grains, vitamins, and minerals.
+• Healthy breakfast - Dairy-free/vegan breakfast option that's packed with plant-based protein, fiber, whole grains, vitamins, and minerals.
+Serve it with my scrambled tofu for a hearty breakfast or brunch!

 • Portable - Makes for a delicious on-the-go breakfast!

 • Flax seeds - Nutrient-dense and fiber-rich seeds that have a slightly nutty taste.
-They are often added to food to provide additional fiber and improve digestive health.
-Flax seeds can also be used as an egg substitute in baked goods, where they act as a binder.
+They are often added to food to provide additional fiber.
+Flax seeds can also be used as an egg substitute in baked goods to act as a binder, like in my egg-free blondies and dairy-free pumpkin brownies.

 • Ground cinnamon and nutmeg - Adds deep, warm flavor that complements the sweet mango.